 - Dry Eyes

 Perhaps the most common issue affecting your eyes when stargazing is dehydration.
-Slight dehydration, often exacerbated by caffeine, can cause your eyes to have trouble focusing at the eyepiece, and this is exacerbated if any cold wind or particulate matter blows into your eye to irritate and dry it further.
+Slight dehydration, often exacerbated by caffeine, can cause your eyes to have trouble focusing at the eyepiece.
+This is exacerbated if any cold wind or particulate matter blows into your eye to irritate and dry it further.
 The medical condition of chronic dry eye, of course, exacerbates this problem.

 - Floaters